ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 `pi` is used to group modifiers.
 For example, *"jan pona suli mute"* would mean "big friends", but *"jan pona pi suli mute"* would mean "\[a] very big friend".
 When *spatial nouns* are used in *prepositional phrases,* a *"pi"* can be placed after the spatial noun if they are followed by more than one word.
 *Possessors* are noun phrases that go *after all the other modifiers*.
-If the possessor is more than one word or could be mistaken for a regular modifier, put a *"pi"* in front of the possessor.
+If the possessor is more than one word or could be mistaken for a regular modifier, put a *"pi"* in front of the possessor; the latter case is considered archaic.

 > soweli suwi mi | my cat
 > soweli suwi tu mi | my two cats